carpentries-incubator/fair-bio-practice/_episodes/08-record-keeping.md

 * Labarchives (trial possible contacting the company)
 * WikiBench (works on top of Confluence)

-> ## ELN challenge (7 minutes)
+> ## Exercise 6: ELN challenge (4 minutes)
 >
 > Do you use an ELNs?
 Which one?
 What features do you like?
 >
 {: .challenge}

+(2 min teaching)

 ## How does good record keeping help us get FAIR ready?
 Accessibility of your protocols online allows to share them with collaborators who need them for a publication and a DOI of said protocols allows to cite them with credibility.
 Electronic lab records allow for easier re-usability and access of your data across multiple platforms.
 Changes in your records can be traced back, therefore giving accountability.

-> ## FAIR record keeping - Quiz (3 minutes)
+> ## FAIR record keeping - Quiz (3 min + into break)
 >
-> Which of the following statement are true/false.
+> Which of the following statement are true (T)/false (F).
 >
 > * Good record keeping ensures transparency and reproducibility.
-(T)
 > * There are no advantages to using analog record keeping when compared to digital record keeping.
-(F)
 > * Digital records help people view a protocol simultaneously.
-(T)
 > * Digitally kept records can be quickly and easily edited.
-(T)
 > * On balance, digital record keeping is more advantageous than analog record keeping.
-(T)
-> * Digital records are easier to search than analog records.
-(T)
+> * Digital records are easier to search (for and within) than analog records.
 >
 >> ## Solution
 >>